 -Mikayla Hardin, current student

 When I was in high school I took several CTE courses that included Ag mechanics and CAD.
 These two classes gave me skills that will remain valuable throughout my life.
 This includes learning how to weld, work metal, wire different systems, work on small engines, and designing/drawing things on computer programs.
 Overall I would have to say that CTE courses provided many useful skills and knowledge that I will continue to benefit from for many years.

 The SEA Tech program here in Walla Walla fills a gap in our community for skilled manufacturing talent.
 The hands on training coupled with classroom instruction provide SEA Tech students with the skills that make them immediately employable at our company in a variety of manufacturing positions.
 Training of this sort in a rural area like Walla Walla is difficult to obtain for those who do not want to leave the area and finding employees trained in these skills is difficult to find in a rural area so the SEA Tech program is a win-win for students and employers.

--Stan Croghan, of Key Technology
+-Stan Croghan, Director of North American Operations, Key Technology

 SEATech has given me opportunity I would never have gotten from a regular high school.
 It helped me break out of my shell making bonds and friendships with the other SEATech students.
 The teachers at SEATech genuinely care about all the students.
 They treat you as an adult and expect you to conduct yourself as such.
 SEATech is about building each other up and supporting each other.
 It's a fun and loving learning environment.

 SEATech is an excellent opportunity.
 I wish options like this were available earlier in my education.
 SEATech teaches valuable skills and allows students to dip their feet into different fields, to help us decide whether or not we like those fields before actually entering the workforce.
 Unlike most school, SEATech provides us with valuable experience needed to be successful.